 It is also suitable for grouping 4, 8, 16, and 32 consecutive OPUk frames in smaller Superframes.

-NOTE: We use the MFAS byte whenever we are mapping/multiplexing lower-speed ODUj tributary signals into OPU1, OPU2 or OPU3 server signals.
+NOTE: We use the MFAS byte when mapping/multiplexing lower-speed ODUj tributary signals into ODU1, ODU2, or ODU3 server signals.

 In short, the MFAS is great for grouping OPUk frames into Superframes with sizes of 2n consecutive OPUk frames (e.g., 22 = 4, 23 = 8, 24 = 16, 25 = 32, and so on).

-However, there is no integer value for n (within the expression 2n) that will give you a value of 80.
+However, no integer value for n (within the expression 2n) will give you a value of 80.

-Thus, if I want to group 80 OPU4 frames into an OPU4 Superframe, the MFAS byte is useless for that purpose.
+Thus, if I want to group 80 ODU4 frames into an ODU4 Superframe, the MFAS byte is useless for that purpose.

-Would we use the OMFI field if we are using the AMP (Asynchronous Mapping Procedure)?
+Would we use the OMFI field for the AMP (Asynchronous Mapping Procedure)?

-Whenever we are mapping client signals into an OPU4 signal, we will ONLY use the GMP (Generic Mapping Procedure).
+When mapping client signals into an ODU4 server signal, we will ONLY use the GMP (Generic Mapping Procedure).

-We don’t ever use AMP to map client signals into an OPU4 payload.
+We never use AMP to map client signals into an OPU4 payload.
 This is NOT allowed per ITU-T G.709.

 NOTE: This statement is true, whether we are mapping non-OTN client data (such as 100GBASE-R) or lower-speed ODUj tributary signals into an OPU4 signal.

-To be clear, we can use AMP to map client signals into OPU1, OPU2, and OPU3 signals, but not into an OPU4 signal.
+To be clear, we can use AMP to map client signals into OPU1, OPU2, and OPU3 server signals but not into an OPU4 server signal.

 This is a good trick question, however.

-I say this is a trick question because if we were using AMP to map client data into an OPUk frame, then the NJO (Negative Justification Opportunity) byte would occupy the very same byte-position that the OMFI field occupies for OPU4 applications.
+This is a trick question because if we were using AMP to map client data into an OPUk frame, then the NJO (Negative Justification Opportunity) byte would occupy the same byte position that the OMFI field occupies for OPU4 applications.